 Water Resources Science (WRS) students take a deep dive into the science behind planning, management, and designs necessary for our public policies related to water.
 Students will gain a holistic understanding of the hydrologic cycle and associated ecosystems as well as the interplay between biophysical sciences and social sciences.
-Students come to WRS from a variety of backgrounds like environmental sciences, biology, chemistry, engineering, or fisheries.
+Students come to WRS from a variety of backgrounds like earth and environmental sciences, biology, chemistry, engineering, physics, or fisheries.

 They take classes in limnology, hydrology, environmental chemistry, and policy, and complement that core with their choice of electives to propel them toward their career goals.